Ma-Lab-Berkeley/CRATE/README.md

 ### Pre-training CRATE-GPT

 We use the [NanoGPT](https://github.com/karpathy/nanoGPT) framework from Andrew Karpathy for pre-training.
 The CRATE arch file is at [`model/crate_gpt.py`](https://github.com/Ma-Lab-Berkeley/CRATE/tree/main/model/crate_gpt.py).
 To adapt CRATE to the NanoGPT framework, simply move `model/crare_gpt.py` to the `nanoGPT/` repo, and change the dependency of `nanoGPT/model.py` to `nanoGPT/crate_gpt.py` in the `nanoGPT/train,py` script.
-The pretrained checkpoint is on [HuggingFace](https://huggingface.co/JackBAI/CRATE-GPT2-Base).
+The pretrained checkpoint is released on [HuggingFace](https://huggingface.co/JackBAI/CRATE-GPT2-Base).

 ### Pre-training CRATE-BERT

+To be completed soon.

 ## Reference
 For technical details and full experimental results, please check the [crate paper](https://arxiv.org/abs/2306.01129) and [crate segmentation paper](https://arxiv.org/abs/2308.16271).
 Please consider citing our work if you find it helpful to yours: